Shopping in Odisha

 Pattachitra

-Dhokra is an alloy made by mixing brass, nickel and zinc.
+Dhokra is an alloy of brass, nickel and zinc.
 Artisans use a lost wax casting method to make exquisite artefacts and jewellery.
 Dhokra has an antique look and makes for great home décor items.
 I saw a range of Dhokra items at Ekamra Haat and the Souvenir Shop at the Odisha Tribal Museum in Bhubaneshwar.
-Miniature animals like elephants, tortoises, deer, tribal figures, and Buddha’s face in frames and contemporary-style jewellery are worth buying.
-I picked Dokhra jewellery pieces and got gifts of tribal figures and frames.
+Miniature animals like elephants, tortoises, deer, tribal figures, and Lord Buddha’s face in frames and contemporary-style jewellery are worth buying.
+I picked Dhokra jewellery pieces and got gifts of tribal figures and frames.

 Dhokra Frames and Jewellery @Shameera Somani